 Can I invest through a SIPP?

-Yes you can invest in a SIPP through our dedicated Abundance Pension, or there are other SIPP providers that will accept our Debentures.
-Find out more about the Abundance Pension
+Yes you can invest in a SIPP through our dedicated Abundance Pension, or there are other SIPP providers that will accept our investments.
+Find out more about the Abundance Pension.

 Can I put Abundance investments in an ISA?